 Successful applicants will receive an electronic Notice of Award.
-The Notice of Award is the authorizing document from the United States Administration for Community Living.
-The authorizing official is the Office of Grants Management.
+The Notice of Award is the authorizing document from the U.S. Administration for Community Living authorizing official, Office of Grants Management.
 Acceptance of this award is signified by the drawdown of funds from the Payment Management System.
 Unsuccessful applicants are generally notified within 30 days of the final funding decision and will receive a disapproval letter via e-mail.
 Unless indicated otherwise in this announcement, unsuccessful applications will not be retained by the agency and will be destroyed.